 In 2014, Unilever started to define and measure its ‘sustainable living brands’.
 Those brands have continuously and consistently outperformed the average growth rate of Unilever.

 Unilever has avoided €1 billion in costs since 2008 by improving water and energy efficiency in their factories and by using less material and producing less waste.

-The USLP has helped us attract and retain the best people who want to contribute to sustainable development and are proud to be working for Unilever.
+The USLP has helped Unilever attract and retain the best people who want to contribute to sustainable development and are proud to be working for the company.